Jorge Cadete

 Jorge Paulo Cadete Santos Reis (born 27 August 1968), known as Cadete, is a Portuguese former professional footballer who played as a striker.

-Born to Portuguese parents in Mozambique, he was groomed in Sporting CP's prolific youth system, and later was noted while at Celtic as he led the goalscoring charts in 1996–97.
+Born to Portuguese parents in Mozambique, he came up through Sporting CP's prolific youth system, and later was noted while at Celtic as he led the scoring charts in 1996–97.

 Cadete amassed Primeira Liga totals of 233 matches and 73 goals over 12 seasons.
 A Portugal international throughout the 90s, he represented the nation at Euro 1996.

 Club career

 Early career and Sporting CP

 Born in Pemba (then called Porto Amélia), Portuguese Mozambique, Cadete began his footballing career with Associação Académica de Santarém at age 15, scoring an impressive 43 goals in just 18 games.
 His exploits alerted Primeira Liga giants Sporting CP and Benfica, with the former winning the race to sign the promising youngster.

 Cadete broke into the senior team in 1987–88, starting in four of his six appearances and subsequently being sent on loan to fellow top-division club Vitória de Setúbal for the following season, helping his side to fifth place.
 He thus returned to Lisbon, where he remained the next five years, and in the 1992–93 campaign he was the national championship's top scorer with 18 goals.

 Towards the end of his time at Sporting, Cadete was loaned out again in November 1994, this time to Italy's Brescia.
 He only managed one Serie A goal during his stint, returning subsequently to the Estádio José Alvalade and featuring in the first leg of the Supertaça Cândido de Oliveira against Porto in August 1995.

 By early 1996, especially after the sacking of manager Bobby Robson and the arrival of Carlos Queiroz, Cadete was completely out of favour at Sporting and made no more appearances for them.
 He amassed competitive totals for the club of 203 games and 81 goals.